Shows sustainability

 From 2022 we have banned the use of plastic carrier bags at all our shows.

-We restrict the use of certain materials by contractors and exhibitors such as floral foam, and from 2022, plastic and artificial grass and flowers are banned entirely, including as a floor covering and stand dressing.
+We restrict the use of certain materials by contractors and exhibitors such as floral foam, and from 2022, plastic and artificial grass and flowers are banned entirely.

 Over the next couple of years we will work with our stakeholders to further reduce the use of virgin materials, in particular timber (which has to be FSC certified), plastic and concrete, in favour of recycled and environmentally-friendly alternatives.

-Visitors, exhibitors and contractors can bring their own reusable bottles to fill up from our drinking water stations.
+Visitors, exhibitors and contractors are encouraged to use reusable bottles and to fill up from our drinking water stations.

 Recycling and waste